softwarecorner/2021-38-3/README.md

 - Peterson R (2021). sparseR: Variable selection under ranked sparsity principles for interactions and polynomials. https://github.com/petersonR/sparseR/.
 - Peterson R and Cavanaugh J (2021+).
 Ranked Sparsity: A Cogent Regularization Framework for Selecting and Estimating Feature Interactions and Polynomials. [arXiv:2107.07594](https://arxiv.org/abs/2107.07594)

-_Editor note: This article was originally published in the [Biometric Bulletin (2021) Volume 38 Issue 3](https://www.biometricsociety.org/publications/biometric-bulletin).
-The example code is included as `examples.R` file._